eclipse-hono/hono/site/documentation/content/api/Command-And-Control-API.md

 **Examples**

-The following sequence diagram shows the successful delivery of a command to a device:
+The following sequence diagram shows the successful delivery of a one-way command called `switchOn` to device `4711` of the `DEFAULT_TENANT`:

 {{< figure src="../command_control_one_way_success.svg" title="Successfully send a One-Way Command" >}}

-The following sequence diagram shows how the delivery of a command fails because the device is not connected:
+The following sequence diagram shows how the delivery of the same one-way command fails because the device is not connected:

 {{< figure src="../command_control_device_not_connected.svg" title="Device not connected" >}}